CET designs a high power common mode choke

 In electronics, a choke is an inductor used to block high-frequency alternating current (AC) in an electrical circuit, while passing low-frequency or direct current (DC).
 The name comes from blocking—“choking”—high frequencies while passing low frequencies.

-Common mode chokes are useful for prevention of electromagnetic interference (EMI) and radio frequency interference (RFI) from power supply lines and is most often used as a filter on the input line for switching power supply circuits.
+Common mode chokes are useful for the prevention of electromagnetic interference (EMI) and radio frequency interference (RFI) from power supply lines and is most often used as a filter on the input line for switching power supply circuits.
 They are wound on a high permeability core, most often toroidal or UU cores, with two windings.
 The windings are mirror wound, with one on the line side and one on the neutral side of the input AC.

 Under normal operation, the current through each winding is equal and opposite.
 Because of the mirror winding, the magnetic fields in the core cancel out.
 This allows the common mode choke to present a very low impedance to the input AC line.
 This also means the core will not saturate even for large differential-mode currents, and the maximum current rating instead is determined by the heating effect of the winding resistance.
-Click the link to read ,the common mode choke, the basics.
+Click the link to read the common mode choke, the basics.

 About CET Technology